The Kolmogorov Superposition Theorem can Break the Curse of Dimensionality When Approximating High Dimensional Functions: Approximation via ReLU Neural Networks

 \end{theorem}

-Finally, in this section, we study the K-modulus of continuity.
-For any continuous function $f\in C([0,1]^d)$, let $g_f$ be the K-outer function of $f$ based on the KST.
-Then we use $\omega(g_f,h)$ which is called the K-modulus of continuity of $f$ to measure the smoothness of $g_f$.
+Finally, in this section, we study the Kolmogorov-modulus of continuity.
+For any continuous function $f\in C([0,1]^d)$, let $g_f$ be the outer function of $f$ based on the KST.
+Then we use $\omega(g_f,h)$ which is called the Kolmogorov-modulus of continuity of $f$ to measure the smoothness of $g_f$.
 Due to the uniform continuity of $g_f$, we have linear spline $S_{g_f}$ over an equally-spaced knot sequence such that

 for any $h>0$, e.g. $h=1/n$ for a positive integer $n$.
 It follows that

 for any $(x_1,\cdots, x_d)\in [0,1]^d$.
 Since $\phi_q, q=0, \cdots, 2d$ are monotonically increasing, we use Lemma~\ref{key0} to have linear splines $L_q$ such that $|L_q(t)- \phi_q(t)|\le h$ since $V_0^1(\phi_q)\le 1$.
 We now estimate